jsmc2/j-css/README.md

-J-CSS is a alpha stage tool to help build js pojos that define css classes and then from which build out those css class defintion into a style tag.
+PojoStyle is a alpha stage tool to help build js pojos that define css classes and then from which build out those css class defintion into a style tag.

--= j-css methods =-
+-= PojoStyle methods =-

 gIts is "get items"